thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 #_(sort-numbers [6 5 8 11 3 2 7 9 4 1 10 12])
 </code></pre>

 We’re almost there!
 If you now apply sort-numbers to our test data by uncommenting the last line, you’ll receive some sort of stack overflow error.
 This is because there is nothing that stops the recursion from terminating.
 At the two places where we call sort-numbers, our function goes around and around.
 It’s for this reason (take-while not-empty ... was needed in the example showing the left evaluation branch.
-We need evaluation to stop when some criteria is met.
+We need the recursion to stop when some criteria is met.
 According to our english program the terminating condition is when the collection no longer has anything in it. if is a supremely useful function that will enable us to insert this check. if takes three inputs: a test, an output if the test evaluates to true and an output if the test evaluates to false.
 Our test for an empty collection can be written simply as (= [] coll) and the false branch of our if function will contain the logic we've already covered.

 <pre><code class="language-klipse">
 (def sort-numbers